placeling/Pinta/readme.txt

 Tags: map, maps, google maps, geo, location, places, place, placeling, guide, guides Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.2.4
+Stable tag: 1.2.5

-Placeling turns your blog into a map-based, iPhone-enabled guide to your world.
+Placeling is the easiest way to put a map in your blog and turn blog posts into map pins.

 == Description ==

-Placeling makes your blog a guide to your world.
-Each of your blog posts appears on a map plus and each pin on the map links back to that post.
+Placeling lets you put a map in your blog and turns your blog posts into pins on that map.

-This map can be embedded in your blog, giving your readers a new way to explore your world.
+When readers click on a pin it opens up the corresponding blog post in a new window.

 This map can also be seen on an iPhone (via the free Placeling app) so that your readers can literally see nearby places you've written about.